Jun-Lizst/HarvardXCourse/README.md

 # HarvardXCourse
-Introduction to Linear Models and Matrix Algebra Course - Rafael Irizarry and Michael Love - http://genomicsclass.github.io/book/
+Introduction to Linear Models and Matrix Algebra Course by Rafael Irizarry and Michael Love. http://genomicsclass.github.io/book/